MooersLab/MooersLab/README.md

 It provides syntax highlighting and entering `C-c C-p` compiles the document to PDF and displays it in your default PDF viewer almost instantly.
 That is all of the support that I need most of the time.

-##### Typst is not ready for book writing
-*Typst* lacks support for generating indices, so it is not ready for writing books, in my opinion.
-You can still preserve, but you will have do some convoluted manual steps that are inconvenient.
-A lot of markup languages that claim to support book generation fail on this test.
-LaTeX and LyX are still superior in this regard.

 ##### Who is typst for?
 It might still be more accessible for computer programmers to adopt *typst* than nonprogrammers.
-Writers who are not computer programmers will have an easier time mastering Common Markdown.
+Writers who are not computer programmers will quickly master Common Markdown.
 The next step in markup systems will probably still be the LyX editor, which offers a `what you see is what you get` approach to using LaTeX.